napari/napari-workshop-template/README.md

 ## Enable a citation file for your repository

 Check [the GitHub documentation](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-citation-files) for more details on how to use the `citation.cff` file to enable other to cite your repository.

+## Contributing to this repository

+If you find typos, incomplete or misleading instructions, or have suggestions for improvements to this template, open an issue at the napari/napari-workshop-template repo.